-It's actually very convenient and intended to be able to print html and have the content-type set automatically.
+It's actually very convenient and intended to be able to print html and have the contenttype set automatically.
 We expect that programmers will use html/template for proper escaping.

 Google states that developers are responsible for sanitizing and protecting their code.
-We totally agree BUT in a language where security is a priority, allowing Content-Type to be set automatically besides having text/plain as default, is not the best way to go.

-Let's make it clear: text/plain and/or the text/template package won't keep you away from XSS, since it does not sanitize user input.
+We totally agree, however in a language where security is a priority, allowing Content-Type to be set automatically besides having text/plain as default is not the best way to go.
+To make it clear: text/ plain and/or the text/template package won't keep the XSS away, as it does not sanitize user input.

 '''

 package main

-import "net/http"
+import "net/http" import

-import "text/template"
+"text/template"

-func handler(w http.ResponseWriter, r http.Request) {
+func handler(w http.ResponseWriter, r http.Request) { paraml :=

-param1 := r.URL.Query().Get("param1")
+r.URL.Query().Get("param1")

 tmpl := template.New("hello")

-tmpl, = tmpl.Parse('{{define "T"}}{{.}}{{end}}')
+tmpl, = tmpl.Parse('{{define "T"}}{{.}}{{end}}') tmpl.ExecuteTemplate(w, "T",

-tmpl.ExecuteTemplate(w, "T", param1)
+paraml)

 }

 func main() {

-http.HandleFunc("/", handler)

-http.ListenAndServe(":8080", nil)
+http.HandleFunc("/", handler) http.ListenAndServe(":8080", nil)

 }

 '''

-Making param1 equal to "" will lead to Content-Type being sent as text/html .
-This is what makes you vulnerable to XSS.
+Making param1 equal to '' will lead to Content-Type being sent as text/html what makes you vulnerable to XSS.